newton_polynomial#

 Notes

-This is propagated from the multi_index.spatial_dimension.
+• The value is propagated from the underlying multi_index.

 Returns: